MyNameIsTrez/hello-world-mods-for-all-minecraft-versions/README.md

 ## To do

-- Set up a CI that automatically checks that every mod prints "Hello, world!" on Windows, Linux, and Mac.
+- Set up a CI that checks (nightly and on every commit) that every mod prints "Hello, world!" on Windows, Linux, and Mac.